Tree Preservation Orders in Clydebank

 Are there Tree Preservation Orders in Clydebank?

-Yes.
-We found 24 TPO records within 2km of Clydebank centre.
+We show 24 TPO records within 2km of Clydebank centre, some of which fall just over the boundary in Renfrewshire Council.

 How do I check for TPOs near Clydebank?

 Enter your postcode in our search tool to see TPOs near Clydebank plotted on an interactive map.
-Clydebank falls within West Dunbartonshire Council and Renfrewshire Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Clydebank?

-Clydebank falls within West Dunbartonshire Council and Renfrewshire Council.
-These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.
+Clydebank falls within West Dunbartonshire Council, which is responsible for making and enforcing Tree Preservation Orders in the area.
+Some TPOs shown on our map sit within 2km of the centre but fall under neighbouring Renfrewshire Council.

 What happens if I do work on a TPO tree near Clydebank?